• Skip to content

 As a full-time student (for at least part of 5 calendar months) and under age 24, your parents (or another relative) might also be able to claim you as a dependent, though you will have to pass the ‘residency test’ and ‘support test.’

-One entire video of my tax return workshop is devoted to the special tax considerations of graduate students under the age of 24.
+One entire module of my tax return workshop is devoted to the special tax considerations of graduate students under the age of 24.
 Please consider joining the workshop for much more details about the Kiddie Tax and dependency.

 Click here to learn more about the tax return workshop.